 (forecast avg Pennsylvania electric rates over the next 25 years)

 The Alternative Energy Portfolio Standard Act of 2004 mandates that all electric companies and suppliers must obtain 18% of their electricity from clean energy sources by 2021; 0.5% must be derived from solar.
+At this time, no further updates have been made to this act.

 (After tax credit)